everpress-co/local-google-fonts/README.md

 No, each font set must be manually triggered.
 Automatic loading of assets from a third party server is forbidden by the [plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/)

+### Is it Legal to Self-Host Google Fonts?

+Yes.
+The open source fonts from Google Fonts are published under a licenses that allow you to use them on any website, no matter if it’s commercial or personal.

 ### My fonts do not show up on the settings page, what can I do?

 Fonts are discovered once they are used.
 Try to browser your front end first and get back to the settings page.